 PRP and PRFM are derived directly from a patient’s own blood.

 After the blood is drawn, it is centrifuged, and the platelets are separated.
 Through a proprietary system, the platelets are prepared and remain in a liquid form for injection for about 15 minutes.
 Once they reach the tissue, the gel matrix is formed, and the beneficial effects start to occur.

 To date, many patients have been treated with PRP injections.
 Success rates that appear in the published literature and across the web vary considerably.
-Although measurements and results vary, some are reported at greater than 90% success rate.
+Although measurements and results vary, some are reported at a greater than 90% success rate.